NSB Logo André Picard André Picard

 Speaker Biography

-André has received much acclaim for his writing, including the Michener Award – a prestigious award dedicated to meritorious public service journalism, the Centennial Prize of the Pan-American Health Association – an honour presented to top health journalists in the Americas, the 2020 Owen Adams Award of Honour – the highest Canadian Medial Association award available to a non-physician, and recently the 2021 Tribute Award from the Canadian Journalism Foundation – an award presented to media luminaries who have made an exceptional impact.
-He is also an eight-time finalist for the National Newspaper Awards – Canada’s version of the Pulitzer Prize.
+André has received much acclaim for his writing, including the Michener Award – a prestigious award dedicated to meritorious public service journalism, the Centennial Prize of the Pan-American Health Association – an honour presented to top health journalists in the Americas, the 2020 Owen Adams Award of Honour – the highest Canadian Medial Association award available to a non-physician, and the 2021 Tribute Award from the Canadian Journalism Foundation – an award presented to media luminaries who have made an exceptional impact.
+André is a two-time winner of the Columns category at Canada’s National Newspaper Awards.
+In 2023 Andre Picard was named Member of the Order of Canada and in 2021 earned the Sandford Fleming Medal for Excellence in Science Communication, Royal Canadian Institute for Science.

 André is a graduate of the University of Ottawa and Carleton University, and has received honorary doctorates from six universities, including the University of Toronto, UBC and the University of Manitoba.